Sadat-Rakib/Random-Quote-Generator/README.md

 ✅ Responsive Design – Works perfectly on desktop & mobile!

 🛠 Built With
 HTML & CSS – For structure & style.
-JavaScript – To fetch and display quotes dynamically.
+(Did inline styling) JavaScript – To fetch and display quotes dynamically.

 📜 License